When you crave a delicious and healthy way to use Thanksgiving leftovers, this soup is the answer!

 Here’s everything you’ll need to make turkey noodle soup:

-Any variety of pasta will go great in this soup, but shells, rotini, and macaroni hold more broth and flavor.
-If using longer noodles, make sure to break them in half before adding to the soup.
+- Uncooked pasta: any pasta will go great, but shells, rotini, and macaroni hold more broth and flavor.
+If using longer noodles, break them in half before adding to the soup.

 How to Make Turkey Noodle Soup